-Whilst good readers get better at reading with plenty of practice, the poor readers avoid the task of reading and miss out on countless opportunities to build vocabulary, fluency and comprehension and fall even further behind their peers, this is known as the ‘Matthew Effect’.
+Whilst good readers get better at reading with plenty of practice, the poor readers avoid the task of reading and miss out on countless opportunities to build vocabulary, fluency and comprehension and fall even further behind their peers, this is known as the ‘Matthew Effect’ (Locher & Pfost, 2019).

-Reading researchers (Nagy & Herman, 1987; Anderson Wilson & Fielding, 1988) have estimated that a student whose ability falls in the 50th percentile who reads for 4.6 minutes a day is exposed to 282,000 words per year, a students who is in the 90th percentile for reading ability who reads for just 20 minutes a day will be exposed to 1.8 million words per year.
-Compare this to a student in the 10th percentile, who avoids reading and reads for less than 1 minute per day, they are exposed to a mere 8,000 words per year.
-(See Figure 1)
+Reading researchers (Nagy & Herman, 1987) have estimated that a student who reads for 4.6 minutes a day is exposed to 282,000 words per year, whereas a student who reads for 20 minutes a day will be exposed to 1.8 million words per year.
+Compare this to a student who avoids reading and reads for less than 1 minute per day; they are exposed to a mere 8,000 words per year.

 Older struggling readers are still in need of good quality reading instruction that includes explicit instruction in phonics and phonemic awareness alongside high quality vocabulary, fluency and comprehension instruction – it’s never too late.